shibojia98/Portfolio/README.md

 **Assistant Designer** | *HE Intellegent Energy Inc.* | May 2020 - July 2020 (3 Months)
 - Designed and assembled protective panels for the company's R410A air-cooled chiller unit using AutoCAD, tailored for the desert environment, significantly reducing finned heat exchanger clogging and potential damage from sand and catkins;
 - Upgraded the finned tube heat exchanger from 3-row ⌀7mm tubes to 4-row ⌀9.52mm tubes, resulting in a 25% increase in heat exchange area;
-- Enhanced the shell-and-tube heat exchanger by implementing inter/external threading on the tubes and increasing tube count from 120 to 160 and re-layouted the internal components, resulting in a nearly 30% increase in heat exchange area, a 10% efficiency boost theoretically, and a range of 0.9%-5.7% improvement in real-time C.O.P.;
+- Enhanced the shell-and-tube heat exchanger by implementing inter/external threading on the tubes and increasing tube count from 120 to 160, and redesigned the plumbing layout configuration to fit, resulting in a nearly 30% increase in heat exchange area, a 10% efficiency boost theoretically, and a range of 0.9%-5.7% improvement in real-time C.O.P.;
 - Delivered the tender proposal for "200 Million Square-Meters Clean Energy and Geothermal Heating & Cooling Design, Management, Installation, and Operation Project", which was successfully commenced in Xinjiang, China, and the construction has been fully completed.

 **Researcher** | *University of California, San Diego* | March 2022- August 2022